Frequently Asked Questions

 Where are lottery tickets sold?

-Lottery tickets are sold at more than 210,000 locations throughout North America.
-Most of these locations are conventional retail outlets such as convenience stores, gas stations, and supermarkets.
+Lottery tickets are sold at approximately 216,000 locations throughout the U.S. Most of these locations are conventional retail outlets such as convenience stores, gas stations, and supermarkets.

 How is it decided who gets to sell tickets?